"About 80,000 people in the UK die from smoking every year."

 What are the side effects of smoking for older people?

-• Dry skin / wrinkles - Some of the toxins in cigarette smoke damage the collagen & elastin in our skin which are fibrous components that keep our skin looking supple & firm.
+- Dry skin/wrinkles - Some of the toxins in cigarette smoke damage the collagen and elastin in our skin, which are fibrous components that keep our skin looking supple and firm.

-• Thick, dark mucus - Smokers may experience dark phlegm or mucus due to the pollutants and particles that they breathe in from cigarette smoke.
-Smoking can also damage the cilia which helps the lungs get rid of phlegm and consequently smokers may cough up more dark phlegm.
+- Thick, dark mucus - Smokers may experience dark phlegm or mucus due to the pollutants and particles they breathe in from cigarette smoke.
+Smoking can also damage the cilia, which helps the lungs get rid of phlegm, and consequently smokers may cough up more dark phlegm.

-• Decreased muscle - Research published in 'The Journal of Physiology' suggests that smoking directly leads to damage of a smokers muscles.
-It lowers the amount of small blood vessels which bring oxygen and nutrients to muscles in the legs.
+- Decreased muscle - Research published in 'The Journal of Physiology' suggests that smoking directly damages a smoker's muscles.
+It lowers the number of small blood vessels thst bring oxygen and nutrients to muscles in the legs.

-• Eye damage - According to All About Vision, Smokers are up to 4 times more likely to go blind in old age.
-Smoke is known to irritate eyes and is a contributor of dry eye which causes irritation, itchiness & redness.
+- Eye damage - According to All About Vision, Smokers are up to 4 times more likely to go blind in old age.
+Smoke is known to irritate eyes and contributes to dry eye, which causes irritation, itchiness & redness.

 What diseases can be caused by smoking?